Saturday, September 24, 2005

 The five parties each have an associated color, which allows the press to refer to the various coalitions as color combinations.
 The current government is known as the "red-green" coalition.
 One possibility is known as the "traffic light" coalition: red-yellow-green.

 In case you're still wondering who will be the chancellor, I'll leak the secret—Schroeder is going to retain the post despite having fewer votes.
 Why?
-Because the communists and discontented Social Democrats of the New Left Party are going to throw their support his way.
+Because the communists and discontented Social Democrats of the New Left Party are going to throw their support

 4:44 pm

 Yesterday Frau Merkel met with leaders of the Green Party to try to sway them in her direction.
-Stephen Graham of the AP reported
+Stephen Graham of the AP reported—

-Green party co-chairman Reinhard Buetikofer said he had challenged Merkel and Edmund Stoiber, leader of the Bavaria-only Christian Social Union, to explain whether they would drop their "neo-liberal, radical market, anti-ecological policies."
+Green party co-chairman Reinhard Buetikofer said he had challenged Merkel and Edmund Stoiber, leader of the Bavaria-only Christian Social Union, to explain whether they would drop their "neo-liberal, radical market, anti-ecological policies.""Mrs. Merkel and Mr. Stoiber didn't give us the answer, and on that basis we said we see no possibility to recommend further talks," Buetikofer said.

 How often do you see free-market policies referred to as "radical"?